What is the purpose of... the Synchrotron and its structural techniques?

 - High brightness and spatial resolution

-- Strong spatial and temporal coherence.
+- Strong spatial and temporal consistency.

-- X-ray fluorescence: determining elemental composition ;
+- X-ray fluorescence: determination of elemental composition;

-- X-ray absorption: physicochemical and structural studies at the atomic scale ;
+- X-ray absorption: physicochemical and structural studies at the atomic scale;

-- X-ray diffraction: structural studies (crystallography) ;
+- X-ray diffraction: structural studies (crystallography);

 - X-ray microtomography: 3D imaging.